Home / Blog /What is IPv4 Address? How it works, Classes, & Key Questions

 4. Advantages and disadvantages of IPv4 addresses

 IPv4 is one of the most popular network protocols today, widely used worldwide.
-However, besides its outstanding advantages, IPv4 also has some limitations that need to be considered.
+However, besides its outstanding advantages, IPv4 address also has some limitations that need to be considered.

 4.1 Advantages

-• Data transfer does not require prior connection: IPv4 has a connectionless feature, which allows data to be sent without first establishing a connection with the destination device.
+• Data transfer does not require prior connection: IPv4 address has a connectionless feature, which allows data to be sent without first establishing a connection with the destination device.
 This creates flexibility in routing packets when encountering transmission problems.

 • Create virtual communication across multiple devices: IPv4 helps build a simple virtual communication layer between devices, supporting easy network connection and communication.